Games & Quizzes

 /ˈwərkiNG/

 having paid employment. action of doing work.
-To bring into a specific state of success.
+To operate a machine or device.

 /ˈsēmənz/